DeloitteAU/DecimalFormat/README.md

 1. This implementation does not support patterns that include an exponent, such as `0.#E0`.
 2. This implementation does not parse a pattern where special characters appear more than once.
 For example, `# 0` will not parse.
 Where as Java matches the first pattern, and ignores all subsequent patterns.
-3. Similar to Java, this implementation picks the grouping size based on the last grouping to appear in the integer pattern. i.e. `#,##,###` will have a grouping size of 3.
-As such, it is not possible to use the [thousand, lakh, crore grouping](https://en.wikipedia.org/wiki/Indian_numbering_system).

 ## Tests